The Vehicle Stability Control (VSC) is a system in a lot of Toyota & Lexus cars that help the car from sliding during harsh climatic conditions.

 The VSC is the car’s internal traction control system.
 Whenever you drive through slippery roads and lose traction, the system roars to life giving you better steering ability.
 Each of the wheels of the car will have electronic sensors that communicate with the car’s Powertrain Control Module (PCM).

 When the driver experiences problems in steering control, the VSC will automatically reduce engine speed while giving braking power to the wheels that need it the most.
 The wheel sensors relay information about the horizontal and vertical motion of the wheels.
 Whenever you notice the check VSC system light coming on, you could be having problems with your sensors, or the steering rack.

 Which models are affected?

 You can find the VSC system in a lot of Asian cars.
-The most of them are fitted in Toyota and you can also find it in Lexus Models.
+Most of them are fitted in Toyota and you can also find them in Lexus Models.
 Here are some affected models:

 - Toyota Camry

 - Lexus is250